IsopeTeam/Spike_Sorting/README.md

 ## 2. Extract spike times and waveforms (Script done)
    - It extracts the spike times and waveforms of each cluster and saves them in excel files (1 for all waveforms and 1 for each cluster of spikes).
    - The spike times are plotted as raster plots of each individual trial, all alligned in time.
-      (Modification in progress: a PSTH at the bottom on the raster plot)
+Below the raster plot, the PSTH of all the segments together.

-## 3. Auto- and Cross-correlogram (Script in progress)
+## 3. Auto- and Cross-correlogram (Script done)
    - Computes the auto or cross-correlogram of the chosen clusters

 ## 4. Create database (Script to be done/ Doable by hand)